 A scholarship was established to honor the life and legacy of Dr. Fawcett.
 The scholarship is to be “awarded each academic year to one student who is in his/her second, third or fourth year in the College of Medicine (M2, M3, or M4 student), with financial need sufficiently demonstrated to the scholarship review committee in accordance with its standard procedures.
 Female recipients are preferred but are not required.
-The inaugural award was presented in 2020 to Zeytun Guyo of Little Rock.
+The inaugural award was presented in 2020.

 Dr. Thomas Formby Scholarship

 Dr. Thomas Formby, Class of 1950, served in World War II and was a member of the first post-war class to enter the College of Medicine.
 He established a family practice in Searcy, Arkansas, and was especially instrumental in establishing a community-based hospital, the White County Medical Center, at a time when other community hospitals were closing.
 He recognized the need for specialists in small towns and the benefits of group practice.
 He helped start the first and now one of the largest multi-specialty groups in the state.
 He encouraged a heart of service among his colleagues through his guidance in their professional, personal and spiritual development.
 Dr. Formby established this scholarship in 2000, the same year he received the College of Medicine’s most prestigious honor, the Distinguished Alumnus Award.
 Dr. Formby died in August 2006.
 The inaugural award was presented in 2000.